Electric Scooter Hire Tenerife – Your 2023 Guide

 Your Ultimate Guide to Electric Scooter Rental in Tenerife

 Here is your quick and easy guide to renting and riding an e-scooter in Tenerife.
-I’ll tell you about the best hire shops, the scooter-sharing apps and all of the rules you should be following to avoid getting yourself into any scrapes with the local police
+I’ll tell you about the best hire shops, the scooter-sharing apps and all of the rules you should be following to avoid getting yourself into any scrapes with the local police.

-- The basic rules for electric scooter hire in Tenerife
+Best electric scooter hire shop in Tenerife

-How much does it cost to rent an electric scooter in Tenerife in 2023?
+How much does it cost to rent an electric scooter in Tenerife in 2024?

 Price is always key, so let’s start with that.
 There are various price options when it comes to e-scooter rental in Tenerife.
 I’ll go over the finer details of who offers what shortly, but here’s a basic summary of what you can expect to pay:

-- 1-day rental – €25
+• 1-day rental – €25

-- 3-day rental – €60
+• 3-day rental – €60

-- 5-day rental – €90
+• 5-day rental – €90

-- 7-day rental – €99
+• 7-day rental – €99

 There is also an app that allows you to ride for one-off, shorter journeys.
 Each ride costs 90 cents, plus 20 cents per minute.